ITR.temperature_score

 Merge the data with the regression parameters from the CDP-WWF Warming Function. :param data: The data to merge :return: The data set, amended with the regression parameters

-get_score(self, target: pandas.Series) Tuple[float, float]
+get_score(target: pandas.Series) Tuple[float, float]

 Get the temperature score for a certain target based on the annual reduction rate and the regression parameters.